yugedata/Options_Data_Science/README.md

 Directions:

-a) create a developer account on this link. https://developer.tdameritrade.com/apis
+a) create a developer account on this link. https://developer.tdameritrade.com/apis.
+* Create/register an App

 b) run token_refresh.py to produce the td_state.json credentials file.
    YouTube video to help: skip to minute 22!!